moncho/dry/README.md

 Debugging can be done using [godebug](https://github.com/mailgun/godebug).

-Install it, the insert breakpoint anywhere you want:
+Install it, then insert a breakpoint anywhere you want:
 ```
 _ = "breakpoint"
 ```